Exporting Alcohol to Greater China: an Introduction

 A majority of the Chinese consumers remain unfamiliar with imported alcohols.
 This makes educating them important to sellers.
 Many organize events to create brand awareness and increase demand and familiarity.
 By teaching consumers about the product’s quality, varieties, history, and culture, companies can acquire loyal clients.
 These take a lot of time, planning, and organizational skills.

-Closing Thoughts on the Mainland China Market
+Closing Thoughts on Exporting Alcohol to China

 While sales potential is high in China’s alcohol market, its complex and fragmented nature poses a huge challenge for foreign businesses.
 Depending on the company’s resources, long-term and short-term goals, this market may be a good choice.
 Otherwise, one of the other Greater China markets is worth considering when deciding where and how to develop their business.